-Thank you! for your interest in becoming a Master Regional Trainer.
-Here is what you need to complete the process.
+Thank you for your interest in becoming a Master Regional Trainer!
+Here is what you need to know in order to complete the process.

 TST Master Regional Trainter (MRT) Candidate